 Search for tutorials and apps relevant to your area of expertise via the Quick Search feature.
 To download the MPH-files, log in or create a COMSOL Access account that is associated with a valid COMSOL license.
 Note that many of the examples featured here can also be accessed via the Application Libraries that are built into the COMSOL Multiphysics® software and available from the File menu.

-Angle beam ultrasonic units are used for nondestructive testing of solid objects, such as metal pipes.
-They are especially useful for detecting the flaws in and around welding areas.
-The operating principle lies in the generation of a refracted shear wave in the test sample that is ...
+Angle beam ultrasonic units are used for nondestructive testing (NDT) of solid objects, such as metal pipes.
+They are especially useful for detecting flaws in and around welding areas, such as pores, small cracks, lack of fusion, etc. Angle beam NDT is often used where the straight beam ...
 Read More

 This model presents a practical and efficient method to compute the sound transmission loss (STL) through a building component, specifically this example treats the case of a concrete wall.
 The method used here is valid as long as the component has little influence on the acoustic field ...
 Read More